How to Hone Your High Concept Pitch | Writer's Digest

 Do you have a high concept book in the works?
-Great!
-The next step is learning how to pitch it to an agent.
-Literary agent Danielle Burby gives her best tips on how to improve your high concept pitch.
+Literary agent Danielle Burby gives her best tips on how to improve your high concept pitch so it connects with an agent or editor.

 A high concept idea is based on a simple “what-if” premise that can be pitched in one to three sentences.
 It tends to be an original twist, adaptation, or blend of ideas that have been successful in the past.
 Nearly every idea has been had before, but playing with variations on what has already been done gives you a better chance of being unlike anything else out there.